Expat Community | Shopping | Schooling | Dining Out | Transportation | Foreign Consulates | Things to See

 There’s an Italian styled restaurant at the Bandung Hilton which is A La Carte and reasonably priced.

 One more very nice Hotel Eatery that should not be overlooked, if you’d like a beautiful tropical jungle setting and sometimes live music, try the Padma Bandung.
 Great food and friendly English speaking staff and the décor is unique.

-Thanks to Stephan J Fleay, .retired correspondent CBS / BBC, for sharing this info of his favorite Bandung restaurants!
+Thanks to Stephan J Fleay and Bob Holland for sharing info on their favorite Bandung restaurants!